ryanleriche/Analysis-rcs-data/README.md

 - **Monthly**
    - AE reporting, C-SSRS, Beck Depression Inventory (BDI), Beck Anxiety Inventory (BAI), Rand 36 Item SF Health Survey Instrument, IMS-25, Promis SfV11 Global Health, Clinical Global Impressions Scale

+Notes:
-Note: Assuming sufficient (>10) number of pain metrics (see Shirvalkar et al., 2020 where min of 10 trials is used to justify the duration of Stage 0 which allows generalizability of the streaming sessions indexed in this script to subsequent neurophy analysis.
+- Assuming sufficient (>10) number of pain metrics (see Shirvalkar et al., 2020 where min of 10 trials is used to justify the duration of Stage 0 which allows generalizability of the streaming sessions indexed in this script to subsequent neurophy analysis.
    - If this assumption fails, reconsider grouping.
+- RCS04's pain metrics will be used for the development of this script as their data are of current clinical interest, but this script will generalize.

 # Approaches
 **Visualization Approach**